cloudeteer/terraform-azurerm-vm/README.md

 ### <a name="input_computer_name"></a> [computer\_name](#input\_computer\_name)

 Description: Specifies the hostname to use for this virtual machine.
-If unspecified, it defaults to the first subscrings up to the `-` char without the `vm-` prefix of `name`.
-If this value is not a valid hostname, you must specify a hostname.
+If unspecified, it defaults to `name`.

-Example: If `name` is `vm-example-prd-gwc-01`, `computer_name` will be `example`.

 Type: `string`